tulians/traffic/time-estimation/README.md

 ##### Assumptions

 -   As you can see from the above links the amount of toll booths per lane was manually counted using Google Maps.
 However, these amounts are not fixed, and depend on date and time, in order to accomodate the service to the incoming volume of vehicles.
-The are no official communications from AUSA on how those changes are performed, so for the sake of this analysis the average amount of lanes which will be mostly active during peak hours.
+The are no official communications from AUSA on how those changes are performed, so for the sake of this analysis the amount of toll booths to use would be the sum of those going in and those going out of the city.
+This is due to the fact that the information provided is aggregated to a level that does not provide visibility on the direction of the vehicles.

 -   Building on this last point, it will be assumed the vast majority of the traffic during the morning peak hour is heading towards the city, while the traffic during the afternoon peak hour is leaving the city.